Docs

 Vale helps contributors to follow the writing style rules and guidelines that are specific to the Vaadin and Hilla documentation.

 Vale is a tool that checks the content you write, as well as reports problems based on a set of rules and guidelines.
-You should follow the Vaadin documentation guidelines when contributing to the Vaadin or Hilla documentation.
+You should follow the Vaadin documentation guidelines when contributing to the Vaadin documentation.

 Pull Request Reviews